SOUTH PORTLAND

 • Depending on where you are in your healing process, this group might not be a good fit for you if you are inclined towards certain types of self-harm or suicidal ideation when feeling emotionally activated.
 If you experience internal stimuli such as voices or hallucinations, this group won’t be a good fit.
 If you struggle to notice others’ emotional experience or group dynamics, individual therapy might be a better fit.

 • In registering, you are reserving one of the limited spots in the group.
-To get the most out of the group, you should plan to attend all six scheduled dates.
-We understand that things come up; however, we are unable to provide refunds for missed sessions.
+To get the most out of the group, you should plan to attend sessions in close proximity to each other.
+Because the group is open with rolling enrollment, you will have 8 weeks from the first session to make use of your five sessions.
+We understand that things come up; however, we are unable to provide refunds if you do not utilize five sessions in the eight week time span.

 • The minimum number of participants is four and the maximum number is eight.